Got a question? You're probably not alone!

 Like items in the store, this item must be requested.
 These items can only be borrowed for up to 7 days, but can be renewed if they haven't been recalled.

 These books are kept at one of the other two campuses.
-Unfortunately, this cannot be loaned by the library.
-You can either order the book via
+These books can only be borrowed by East15/Forum Students.

 If an item is only available to reference, this means that they non loanable, but can be used within the library.
-These texts can also be scanned and copied, but only up to 10% due to copyright law.
+These texts can also be scanned and copied, but only up to 10%/one chapter due to copyright law.

 The Special Collections are collections of items (such as books, papers, posters) that have been given the university library to be preserved.

-For more details on the collections the library holds and having access to them, please visit the Special Collections Page
+For more details on the collections the library holds and accessing to them, please visit the Special Collections Page

 Once you've found the physical copy, the check out machines are on the bottom floor.
 You'll need you registration/members card, and the machine will run you through what you need to do.
 If you have any issues while checking a book out, please ask for assitance at the helpdesk.

 Using the library search page, in the top right, you can log into your account using the Login link.
-From here, you can see all current and previous loans you have made from the library, ncluding when current books are due back.
+From here, you can see all current and previous loans you have made from the library, including when current books are due back.
+An e-recipt will also be sent to your e-mail address with the return date.

 This depends on the book being returned late:

-A book being returned late for the Student or Main Collection - £2.50 a day.
+A book being returned late from the Student or Main Collection - £2.50 a day.

 *note: this fee is only applied if the book being returned late has been recalled by another user, otherwise, there is no late fee.